Forum Replies Created

 First, I would consult your assignment instructions from your teacher.
 If no guidelines about the number of citations are given, I suggest that no more than five percent of your citations consist of direct quotes.
 Instead, think about how a work fits in to your own unique point of view, and reference it with signal phrases or paraphrasing (which you still need to cite!)

-Remember, you must always include citations immediately following direct quotes, and be sure to include all of the sources you used in your works cited page or bibliography.in reply to: Q: How Many Citations Should I Include in My Paper?6 months ago Elise BarbeauKeymaster
+Remember, you must always include citations immediately following direct quotes, and be sure to include all of the sources you used in your works cited page or bibliography.in reply to: Q: How Many Citations Should I Include in My Paper?1 year, 6 months ago Elise BarbeauKeymaster

 In an increasingly digital world, social media platforms have become one of the most popular sources students turn to when writing a research paper.
 Below are some examples of how to cite a tweet in 3 citation styles: MLA 8, APA, and Chicago/Turabian.